cardgate/opencart3/README.md

 ## Installation

-1. Download and unzip the [cardgate.zip](https://github.com/cardgate/opencart3/releases/) file on your desktop.
+1. Download and unzip de [source code](https://github.com/cardgate/opencart3/releases/) file on your desktop.

-2. Upload the **contents** of the cardgate folder in the zip file to the folders **with the same name** on your webshop.
+2. Upload the **contents** of the zip file to the folders **with the same name** on your webshop.

 ## Configuration